RaviTambade/ngnihilenttraining/notes/day16.md

 Every time user selects a month → broadcast happens.

 “Sir, this is like me shouting the exam date in class?”
-“Yes Rohan, except this time people actually want to listen.”
+“Yes Sarthak, except this time people actually want to listen.”

 # 📦 **Step 3 — Order Summary Component**